Hasib Sabbagh: Work as an Activist and Mediator

 Throughout the war, Sabbagh acted as intermediary and mediator, trying to find solutions to the conflict that was destroying the country.
 He passed messages from the PLO to the United States administration and back to the PLO (although he was not the only channel that Arafat used to communicate with the United States).
 In 1982, after the Israeli invasion of Lebanon, Sabbagh accompanied by Munib al-Masri and Abdul Majid Shoman, went to Saudi Arabia to ask King Khalid to intercede with the United States in an effort to stop Israel's bombing of Beirut, to allow the PLO to leave the city.
 When the bombing stopped, Sabbagh was instrumental in passing information from the PLO to the United States about the PLO's conditions for its peaceful departure from Beirut.

 A longtime member of both the Palestine National Council and of its central council, Sabbagh provided crucial international contacts for Arafat during the 1970s and 1980s.
 Most controversially, his 1978 meeting with the Phalange, first agreed to and then denounced by Arafat, provoked condemnation from the Lebanese and Syrian governments as well as from Palestinian opposition groups.
 In 1988, his active support encouraged Arafat to steer the Palestine Liberation Organization firmly toward a renewed peace initiative.

 Consolidated Contractors Company

-In 1943, with four other contractors, he established the Consolidated Contractors Company (CCC) in Haifa.
+Along with four other contractors, in 1943 he established the Consolidated Contractors Company (CCC) in Haifa.
 Sabbagh left Palestine in April 1948 and moved to Lebanon.
-CCC was reestablished there in 1950, becoming the region's largest multinational and one of the largest contractors worldwide.
+CCC was reestablished in Lebanon in 1950, becoming the region's largest multinational company and one of the largest contractors worldwide.
 Sabbagh was a billionaire and ranked 16th on the world's richest Arabs.